gemc/docs/webPage/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 GEant4 Monte-Carlo
 ==================

-`geant4 <https://geant4.cern.ch>`_  is a c++ framework to simulate the passage of particles through matter.
+GEMC  is a c++ framework that uses `geant4 <https://geant4.cern.ch>`_  to simulate the passage of particles through matter.

-GEMC grants all the powerful geant4 features w/o the need of c++ or geant4 knowledge.
 It provides:

  * application independent geometry description